doubleailes/girolle/docs/content/docs/getting-started/quick-start.md

 ### Create a configuration from a yaml file

 The configuration is done by a yaml file.
-It should compliant with a Nameko one.
+It should be compliant with a Nameko one.
 The file should look like this:

 ```yaml